saxmjn/notebook/web3/danksharding.md

 ---
 ### EIP-4488

-Before EIP-4844 there was another proposed attempt called EIP-4488.
+Before EIP-4844 there was another simpler attempt called EIP-4488.
 The purpose of EIP-4488 was to greatly decreases the gas cost of transaction CALLDATA and simultaneously caps total transaction CALLDATA in a block.

 EIP-4488 did this with two simple rules: